-The impressive Athena, a 90-meter luxury sailing yacht built in 2004 for the American tech tycoon James Clark, was on sale for a meager 72 million Euro and Nirvana, an 88.5 meter superyacht complete with 3D cinema and exotic reptile house with water dragons, bearded lizards, chameleons and turtles, can be yours for just 230 million Euro ($296 million).
+The impressive Athena, a 90-meter luxury sailing yacht built in 2004 for the American tech tycoon James Clark, was on sale for a meager 72 million Euro and Nirvana, an 88.5-meter superyacht complete with 3D cinema and exotic reptile house with water dragons, bearded lizards, chameleons, and turtles, can be yours for just 230 million Euro ($296 million).

-The World, a 196m cruise ship billed as the world’s largest privately owned yacht, was also parked in Port Hercules for the show.
-The 130 families residing in the yacht are collective owners, on average spending four months of the year on board, and decide on the annual course that takes them around the farthest corners of the world.
-The yacht itself boasts four restaurants, a deli, six bars, two pools, a full-size tennis court and state of the art facilities to entertain guests and residents on board.
+The World, a 196m cruise ship billed as the world’s largest privately-owned yacht, was also parked in Port Hercules for the show.
+The 130 families residing in the yacht are collective owners, on average spending four months of the year onboard, and decide on the annual course that takes them around the farthest corners of the world.
+The yacht itself boasts four restaurants, a deli, six bars, two pools, a full-size tennis court, and state-of-the-art facilities to entertain guests and residents on board.

-Other than the boats themselves customers could also look at and even try out some ‘superyacht toys’ such as a small personal submarine from Seamagine, or perhaps the submersibles from U-Boat Worx.
-JetLev jetpacks and JetSurf powered surfing boards were also available for the superyacht owner looking for more fun entertainment options on board their yacht.
+Other than the boats themselves, customers could also look at and even try out some ‘superyacht toys’ such as a small personal submarine from Seamagine or perhaps the submersibles from U-Boat Worx.
+JetLev jetpacks and JetSurf powered surfing boards were also available for the superyacht owner looking for more fun entertainment options onboard their yacht.
 Even the tenders displayed were impressive, with many over 10 million and reflecting a significant range in design and style possibilities.

 By Tanya Nikiforova